camerongreen/alq/README.md

 To install, check out create_site.sh in the scripts directory.
 Comments in the header should explain things.

-I'm thinking about making a docker image to do it all

 # Testing

 To run the tests: